benthillerkus/betrayal/example/README.md

 }
 ```

-Check out the [Widgets Api](widget_api/lib/main.dart) example to learn more about this approach
+Check out the [widgets api](https://github.com/benthillerkus/betrayal/blob/main/lib/src/widgets.dart) example to learn more about this approach
-and have a look at [widgets_api](widgets_api/lib/main.dart) for a small demo app that uses it.
+and have a look at [widgets_api](https://github.com/benthillerkus/betrayal/blob/main/example/widgets_api/lib/main.dart) for a small demo app that uses it.

-[skeleton_example](skeleton_example/lib/src/app.dart) is an abridged version of the Flutter skeleton template
+[skeleton_example](https://github.com/benthillerkus/betrayal/blob/main/example/skeleton_example/lib/src/app.dart) is an abridged version of the Flutter skeleton template
 that persists an icon over multiple pages.

 ## Ok, but I want to work with `TrayIcon`s directly, please!

-Sure, you can use the [imperative api](../lib/src/imperative.dart) to create and control `TrayIcon`s directly.
+Sure, you can use the [imperative api](https://github.com/benthillerkus/betrayal/blob/main/lib/src/imperative.dart) to create and control `TrayIcon`s directly.

 ```dart
 final icon = TrayIcon();